Zinc Deficiency Symptoms, Diagnosis, and Treatments

 Zinc deficiency can cause diarrhoea.
 According to NCBI, the mechanism by which diarrhoea is caused is still unknown.

-According to World Health Organisation (WHO), if a person is affected with acute diarrhoea, 20 mg of zinc per day and the recommended dosage period will be 10–14 days.
+According to the World Health Organisation (WHO), if a person is affected with acute diarrhoea, 20 mg of zinc per day and the recommended dosage period will be 10–14 days.

-If there is a deficiency or overconsumption of zinc, the intestines may not function well, which can lead to diarrhoea and inflammation.
+If there is a zinc deficiency or overconsumption of zinc, the intestines may not function well, which can lead to diarrhoea and inflammation.

 Eye problems